AyeCode/invoicing/readme.txt

 == Changelog ==

 = 2.6.14 =
-* Quantity Selector adds 0.01 instead of 1
+* Quantity Selector adds 0.01 instead of 1 - FIXED
+* Auto-format card numbers using a space - ADDED

 = 2.6.13 =
 * Fix BuddyPress integration not working correctly.